-Setting Description/Values Timezone-Locale Note The times are based on hours added to or subtracted from Greenwich Mean Time (GMT).
+Date and Time Setting Description/Values Timezone-Locale Select the desired time zone and corresponding city.
+Note The times are based on hours added to or subtracted from Greenwich Mean Time (GMT).
 Current Time (Read-only) The current local date and time.
-NTP Check this checkbox to connect to an NTP (Network Time Protocol) server to synchronize the decoder clock.
+NTP Check this checkbox to connect to a Network Time Protocol (NTP) server to synchronize the encoder or decoder clock.
 NTP Server If NTP is enabled, enter the IP address of the NTP server.
 Manually Set Date & Time If NTP is disabled, select the date and time from the calendar.
 Test If NTP is enabled, click to validate that the NTP server is reachable.
 Statistics If NTP is enabled, click to display tracking and source information, and source statistics for the NTP server.
-See NTP Statistics.